-What is a default in such case of filing is an unsettled preposition.
-However, as per my view, if the compliance is made within the due dates as prescribed under relevant sections i.e., s.
+- 1. As per one view, if the compliance is made within the due dates as prescribed under relevant sections i.e., s.
 92/137, then there is no default.
 Filing thereafter even with additional fee could be a default.
 Here it is pertinent to note that upto 6th May 2018 ss.
 92/137 allowed the forms to be filed with additional fee within the time given u/s 403 i.e. additional 9 months, hence till 6th May 2018 if these were filed along with additional fee within 9 months after the due dates given, there was no default.
 However, w.e.f.
 7th May 2018, the time limit u/s 403 has been removed from ss.
-92/137, so when the forms are filed after the due date, there is a default and the company cannot take benefit of the private company exemption notification.
+92/137, so when the forms are filed after the due date, there is a default and the company cannot take benefit of the private company exemption notification. - 2.
+As per other view, if the compliance is made after the due date, i.e. delayed compliance, then when the compliance is made, the default is made good and there is no default subsisting thereafter.